Kotaro Suzuki: All Japan Pro Wrestling (2013–2015)

-Freelancer (2016-present)
+Freelancer (2016–2024)

 On January 10 at Wrestle-1 Sunshine Tour after Hiroshi Yamato's title celebration Suzuki appeared and he set his sights on the Wrestle-1 Cruiser Division Championship belt.
 On January 22, he made an appearance in Pro Wrestling Zero1 by attacking Shinjiro Otani after his match and made a statement that he wants his belt and he makes alliance with Mineo Fujita.
 On February 10, he defeated Andy Wu on his Wrestle-1 debut.
 On February 22, Suzuki appeared on FMW in a tag team match when he and Masato Tanaka defeated Tomohiko Hashimoto and Buffalo.
 On March 12, Suzuki defeated Minoru Tanaka in the finals of a tournament to win the vacant Wrestle-1 Cruiser Division Championship.
 Suzuki would be the first man to defend the championship outside of Japan, defending the belt on two occasions, one at 4 Front Wrestling against Mark Haskins, and secondly at Pro Wrestling Pride against Ultimo Tiger.
 After six successful defenses, Suzuki lost the title to Yusuke Kodama on August 11.
 On September 18, Suzuki and Kaz Hayashi won the vacant Wrestle-1 Tag Team Championship.
 On February 3, 2017, Suzuki defeated Shinjiro Otani to win Zero1's International Junior Heavyweight and NWA World Junior Heavyweight Championships.
 On March 20, Suzuki and Hayashi lost the Wrestle-1 Tag Team Championship to Koji Doi and Kumagoro.
 On October 26, Suzuki lost his Zero1 titles to Sean Guinness.

-Return to Noah (2018-present)

-On September 1, 2018, Suzuki returned to NOAH at Naomichi Marufuji's 20th anniversary show, where he teamed with HI69 and Minoru Tanaka to defeat Seiya Morohashi, Hitoshi Kumano and Hajime Ohara and afterwards brawled with them.
+On September 1, 2018, Suzuki returned to Noah at Naomichi Marufuji's 20th anniversary show, where he teamed with HI69 and Minoru Tanaka to defeat Seiya Morohashi, Hitoshi Kumano and Hajime Ohara and afterwards brawled with them.
 This led to him competing in the 2018 Global Junior Heavyweight League, where he finished with a record of four wins and one loss, including a win over reigning GHC Junior Heavyweight Champion Daisuke Harada and defeated Yo-Hey in the finals.
 This led to a match on October 30, where Suzuki defeated Harada to win the GHC Junior Heavyweight Championship for the third time.
 He later won the GHC Junior Heavyweight Tag Team Championship with Yoshinari Ogawa and formed a stable named Stinger later joined by Atsushi Kotoge and Chris Ridgeway.

+Gleat (2024–present)

+On September 22, 2024, it was announced that Suzuki had joined Gleat as part of the Black Generation International stable.